 If you want to set up a restaurant or a café, consider at least the following:

-1. Find suitable premises: Once you find premises you like, check with the municipal building supervision authority if it can be used as a restaurant or café.
-Alternatively you can find out if it is possible to change the premises to fit your plans.
+1. Find suitable premises: Once you find premises that you think are suitable for the food business you are planning, check with the municipal building supervision authority whether they can be used as a restaurant or café.
+Alternatively, you can find out if it is possible to change the premises to fit your plans.
 If changing the premises is possible, check with the housing company whether you are allowed to have a restaurant or café at the property, and apply for a building permit for the renovation.
 Remember to consider accessibility requirements when planning the modifications.
 It is advisable already at this stage to also contact the municipal food control authority.
-You can consult with the municipal food inspector to ensure the premises are definitely suitable for your intended purpose.
+You can consult with the local food inspector to ensure the premises are suitable for your intended purpose.

 2. Plan your operations to match your premises: Make a sensible plan for receiving and storing the raw materials for preparing food.
 Similarly, you should carefully plan the cooking process in order to avoid cross-contamination between raw materials and finished foods.
-Because products have different temperature requirements, your cold store needs to have areas with different temperatures, or you have to have several cold rooms with different temperatures.
+Because food products have different temperature requirements, your cold stores must have areas with different temperatures, or you must have several cold rooms with different temperatures.

-3. Find out what your staff require: Personnel who handle unpacked, readily perishable foods are required to have hygiene passports, work clothing and a health status statement.
+3. Find out what your staff require: Personnel who handle unpacked, perishable foods are required to have hygiene passports, appropriate work clothing and a health status statement for salmonella infection.
+Perishable foods include products such as meat, fish, grated carrots, and fresh sausages.

-5. Plan your own-check activities: Own-check system is a method of risk management for your business.
-Use it to plan in advance how to manage operational risks and how to fix potential mistakes.
-The Finnish Hospitality Association, MaRa ry, has drawn up best practice and own-check guidelines for restaurants, titled “Omavalvonta ravintoloissa - elintarvikkeet” (only available in Finnish).
-You can manage your own-check activities by following the instructions.
-Own-check activities involve some accounting requirements.
+5. Plan your own-check activities: The own-check system is a method of risk management for your business.
+Describe your activities and plan in advance how you will manage operational risks and how to fix potential mistakes.
+The more risks related to food hygiene the restaurant or café has, the more requirements there are concerning own-check system.
+Own-check activities involve some record-keeping requirements.

-6. Other permits: If necessary, apply for a liquor licence from the Regional State Administrative Agency and a permit for selling tobacco products from your municipality's food control authority.
-You can find more information on these permits on Valvira's website.
+6. Other permits: If necessary, apply for a liquor licence from the Finnish Food Authority and a permit for selling tobacco products from your municipality's food control authority.
+You can find more information about these permits on Finnish Supervisory Agency´s website.
 Also remember to have your facilities inspected by the fire and rescue authorities before opening your restaurant or café.
 If necessary, apply for a music licence.
-You can ask for more advice from the food control authority of the municipality where your business is located.

 7. Important everyday considerations:

 • Handle, store and transport foods hygienically.
-Make every effort to ensure that the food is not contaminated with microbes or ingredients that are not supposed to be in the product.
-It must be possible to store allergenic ingredients separately from each other and from foodstuffs that do not include them.
+Protect your food products and keep your facilities clean.
+Make every effort to ensure that the food is not contaminated with microbes or ingredients that are not supposed to be present in the product.
+Ingredients that may cause allergies must be stored separately from each other and from foods in which they are not present.

-• Store each product at the appropriate temperature while observing other relevant conditions.
+• Store each food at the appropriate temperature and in other relevant conditions.

 • Make sure that you provide sufficient and correct information on the food you are selling.
 You must not mislead consumers.